jhn322/better-auth-template/README.md

-# Next.js Auth PostgreSQL Template
+# Next.js BetterAuth Template

-A full-stack authentication template built with Next.js, PostgreSQL (Neon), and NextAuth.js.
+A full-stack authentication template built with Next.js, PostgreSQL (Neon), and BetterAuth.js in mind, but can easily be adapted to other authentication providers and databases.
 This template provides a complete authentication system with email/password authentication, OAuth providers (Google and GitHub), email verification, and password reset functionality.

 ## Features